 Introduction

 Present extinction rates are exceptionally high, estimated to be around 100 extinctions per million species per year (Pimm et al. 2014) with future rates of extinction likely to be 10,000 times higher (de Vos et al. 2014).
 More than 10,600 species are classified as data deficient on the IUCN Red list (Veron et al. 2016) impacting their likelihood of active conservation measures being adopted.
 The largest land arthropod, the coconut crab (Birgus latro), falls into this category (Eldredge 1996) due to limited information on the status of the different populations (Drew et al. 2010).

 Although B.latro has a broad geographical range in the tropical Indo-Pacific region, the size and distribution of the populations have been significantly reduced in areas where the species were sympatric with humans (Schiller 1992).
 This decline is mostly attributed to loss of habitat and unmanaged harvesting for human consumption.
 In the Indian Ocean, the distribution is now largely confined to three populations centred on Aldabra Atoll (Seychelles), Chagos Archipelago and Christmas Island (Lavery et al. 1996).
 B.latro is locally extinct in Mauritius (Eldredge 1996) and is believed to be no longer present on Mayotte and the Comoros Islands (Poupin et al. 2013).
 In the Seychelles, B.latro has been historically overexploited for food on the granitic inner islands and inhabited outer islands.
 With the exception of Aldabra Atoll, B.latro occurs throughout Seychelles in low incidence with recent opportunistic records on two granitic islands and occasional sightings on the outer islands (Poupin et al. 2013).

+Add a small paragraph here or an extension to the previous one emphasizing that despite the crab’s relative rareness and documented threats ecological knowledge is currently insufficient to assess status and design potential conservation measures.

 On Aldabra B.latro has benefited from complete protection since it's designation as a special reserve in 1981 and UNESCO World Heritage Site in 1982.
 B.latro is widely distributed throughout the atoll, inhabiting rock crevices, deep potholes, vegetation and sandy areas (Grubb 1971).
 In spite of being one of the last remaining viable populations in the Indian Ocean, the status of Aldabra’s B.latro population has never been defined.
 Previous studies have only established the species role on the atoll.
 Haig (1984) described B.latro as a scavenger of major importance on the remains of dead tortoises, tortoise and marine turtle eggs and hatchlings.
 Alexander (1976) identified several important ecological roles of the B.latro on Aldabra: as scavengers they remove rotting material and so reduce the number of carrion breeding flies, they help to decompose leaf litter, they contribute greatly to seed dispersal, particularly figs, providing a food source for birds in the juvenile stage and in turn influence the populations of crab species upon which the birds prey.
 They also contribute to soil aeration and erosion through their burrowing activity (Alexander 1976).

 This paper presents the results of a nine year study on the demographics and dynamics of B. latro on Aldabra Atoll.
 Individual counts and biometrics data were collected on B. latro individuals in two different sampling areas at regular intervals over the study period.
 The aim was to define a baseline of the population structure and its spatial and temporal variability.
-The overall goal is to provide information on the status of this population, required not only to design future monitoring but which will also contribute to giving B. latro the conservation leverage it deserves.
+The overall goal is to provide information on the status and ecology of this population, required not only to design future monitoring but which will also contribute to giving B. latro the conservation leverage it deserves.

 Materials and methods